scipion-em/docs/docs/user/tutorials/modelBuilding/a110-modelFromTemplate.rst

             Use the wizard on the right side of *Chain* parameter to select that chain.

-         -  *Target sequence*: Sequence previously downloaded in .
+         -  *Target sequence*: Sequence previously downloaded in *Scipion*.
 This sequence has to be modeled following the structure skeleton of the selected *template*.